lannocc/iovar/README.md

 # IOVAR Web Platform and Shell

+The official website and complete documentation is at https://iovar.net.

 ## A Shell for the Web

 IOVAR begins as a collection of web utilities on a Java foundation.
 It continues by providing a